 In a traditional Relational Database Management System (RDBMS), data is stored on-disk; if the RDBMS needs to access information, it must first load that data into memory, which is a relatively slow process.
 With its in-memory database, SAP HANA isn’t limited by the speed of the hard drive.
 Your ERP data is already in memory, so SAP HANA can read, change or add new data almost instantly.
 As of September of 2019, version 1809 of S/4HANA has been in release for a year and version 1909 of S/4HANA will be released in the coming weeks.
 It’s a good moment to look at how SAP HANA works today in contexts like GRC, finance and data analytics.

 The primary benefit of a properly migrated SAP HANA database is its unparalleled speed and access to data in real time.
 Its architecture organizes and stores data in columns and in-memory which eliminates data copies, allows for faster loading, and uses less memory.

 SAP HANA also benefits by combining OLAP and OLTP databases into one structure.
 This shrinks the database footprint, removes redundant information, changes index design, simplifies the architecture and allows businesses to analyze nearly any data on the fly.

 The combined database dramatically speeds up both Online Transaction Processing (OLTP) tasks like processing orders, and Online Analytical Processing (OLAP) tasks, such as data analysis for reporting.
-Yet, storing so much information in memory has a tradeoff in cost, as the hardware required to run SAP HANA is often expensive.
+Yet, storing so much information in memory brings a tradeoff in cost, as the hardware required to run SAP HANA is often expensive.
 An SAP HANA cloud can mitigate hardware costs, allowing businesses to get better ROI on an SAP HANA migration.